A Lifelong Search for a Good Path

 A Balanced Life

 Jeff takes the body, mind and spirit connection very seriously, for the purpose of being a more balanced and effective healer.
-He is a barefoot runner, sea kayaker and year-round bicycle commuter who began running at age 40 and competed in running, bicycle, and triathlon races for years.
-He is currently completing a novel, practices daily zazen and walking meditation.
-His shamanic counseling and prior massage practice connects him to the wounded-healer energy of others.
+He has been a barefoot runner, sea kayaker and year-round bicycle commuter who began running at age 40 and competed in running, bicycle, and triathlon races for years.
+He is currently completing a novel, practices daily zazen and walking meditation, and enjoys his fire talk counseling and teaching work with individuals and groups.

 “Jeff has such a contagious positive outlook and passion for life that you can’t help leaving fully refreshed.”